cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 combines them to recover the final aggregate.

 ### Aggregator

+> XXX Add agg parameter to constructor and update prio3 accordingly.

 Each Aggregator's state is captured by the `AggState` object, which consists of the following methods: